futureofcoding/futureofcoding.org/journal.md

 For example, I tried to create a simple button that counts its clicks.
 You can read my laughable attempt here: https://gist.github.com/anonymous/458ea8ff7f968faa719f6e52d46848b9

-You can load it up into eve by going to [play.witheve.com](http://play.witheve.com) and hitting the cloud button with the down arrow in the top-right of the screen.
+You can load it up into eve by going to [play.witheve.com](http://play.witheve.com) and hitting the cloud button with the down arrow in the top-left of the screen.

 I spent approximately 4 hours on this single attempt at getting a counter button to work!
 That's pretty crazy!
 Obvious things that slowed me down that aren't their "fault":

+1. Lack of stack overflow answers to my questions
-1. Lack of documentation.
+2. Lack of documentation.
 It was super sparse and unfinished.
-2. Lack of stack overflow answers to my questions
+(This isn't their fault because I understand that it's beta software that changes quickly so it's hard to have good documentation for an older version.)

 The things that slowed me down that *are* their "fault":